International Ribbon Tag Team Championship

 The International Ribbon Tag Team Championship (インターナショナル・リボンタッグ王座, intānashonaru Ribon Taggu Ōza) is a professional wrestling tag team championship owned by the Ice Ribbon promotion.
 The championship was introduced on April 4, 2007, at an Ice Ribbon and Neo Japan Ladies Pro Wrestling co-promoted event, where the Neo Machineguns (Tanny Mouse and Yuki Miyazaki) defeated Aya Yuki and Ran Yu-Yu in the finals of a tournament to become the inaugural champions.
 Championship matches have a 20-minute time limit, and the title is vacated in the event of a time limit draw.
-Though primarily contested for by female wrestlers, seven male wrestlers; Masako Takanashi, Chounko/Choun Shiryu, Yuki Sato, Jun Kasai, Isami Kodaka, Gentaro and Makoto Oishi, have also held the title.
+Though primarily contested for by female wrestlers, seven male wrestlers; Masako Takanashi, Chounko/Choun Shiryu, Yuki Sato, Jun Kasai, Isami Kodaka, Gentaro and Makoto Oishi, have also held the championship.

-History
+Title history

 Neo Machineguns (Tanny Mouse and Yuki Miyazaki) were the first champion in the title's history. .Stap (Maki Narumiya and Risa Sera) holds the record for the longest reign at 356 days, as well as the most title defenses (9) in a single run along with Muscle Venus' (Hikaru Shida and Tsukasa Fujimoto) 3rd reign.
 Gentaro and Mai Ichii hold the record for the shortest reign, at two days.
 This is Ice Ribbon (Kurumi and Tsukushi) hold the record for most reigns as a team, with four.
 Tsukushi holds the record for most reigns individually, with nine.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of 59 reigns shared among 46 different teams consisting of 56 distinctive wrestlers and 9 vacancies.
-Hamuko Hoshi and Makoto are the current champions in their second reign as a team.